 Note

-Use the Key Values fields to attach other values to a signature.
+Use Key Values fields to attach other values to a signature.
 For example, for a particular signature that captures process failure, you can add a key-value as object = “process” and status = “failure”.

-Use the Replace Keys fields to replace a key-value pair with another one.
+Use Replace Keys fields to replace a key-value pair with another one.
 For example, if there is a field host_user in a log, you can replace this with host using the Replace Keys textfields.

 Click Save.